mailjet/api-documentation/guides/_exclusionlist.md

 ```

-Using the [Contacts CSV Upload](#csv_upload_contacts) methodology, you can upload a list of contact to add or remove from the exclusion list with the <code>excludemarketing</code> and <code>includemarketing</code>.
-After uploading your csv file, you just need to <code>POST</code> call the <code>/csvimport</code> resource with the exclusion list Methods.
+Using the [Contacts CSV Upload](#csv_upload_contacts) methodology, you can upload a list of contacts to add or remove from the exclusion list with the <code>excludemarketing</code> and <code>includemarketing</code>.
+After uploading your CSV file, you just need to <code>POST</code> call the <code>/csvimport</code> resource with the exclusion list Methods.
 You can then monitor the process with the <code>JobID</code>.

-The JSON payload sent to /csvimport should not contain the property ContactsListID.
-You will receive the following error if you include a ContactsListID: "MJ08 Property ContactsList is invalid: Exclusion of contacts from marketing campaign is a global status and can not be applied to a list"
+The JSON payload sent to `/csvimport` should not contain the property `ContactsListID`.
+You will receive the following error if you include a `ContactsListID`: "MJ08 Property ContactsList is invalid: Exclusion of contacts from marketing campaign is a global status and can not be applied to a list"

+<div></div>